23f1001130/Quiz_Master/Quiz_Master/README.md

 # Quiz Master

 **Quiz Master** is a multi-user web application designed for exam preparation across multiple courses.
-It provides two roles—an administrator (Quiz Master) and a regular user—with distinct features for managing quizzes and tracking performance.
+It provides two roles an administrator (Quiz Master) and a regular user with distinct features for managing quizzes and tracking performance.

 ## Features